Acerva1978/All-the-News-That-s-Fit-to-Scrape/README.md

 # Demo
-The demo of the burger eating application can be found <a href="https://newsscrapernyt.herokuapp.com/">Here on Heroku.</a>.
+The demo of the burger eating application can be found Here on<a href="https://newsscrapernyt.herokuapp.com/">Heroku.</a>.